 Transit Planning in the NJTPA Region

-The transit system in the NJTPA region is largely operated by NJ Transit.
-NJ Transit is the nation's third largest transit provider, linking major points in New Jersey, New York and Philadelphia on 236 bus routes, 11 rail lines and three light rail lines.
+The transit system in the NJTPA region is largely operated by NJ TRANSIT.
+NJ TRANSIT is the nation's third largest transit provider, linking major points in New Jersey, New York and Philadelphia on 236 bus routes, 11 rail lines and three light rail lines.
 Private carriers also comprise a significant portion of the State’s bus network providing local and express service to a variety of intra-state and inter-state destinations, including New York and Philadelphia.

 Numerous county and municipal transit services also operate to serve local work trips, connections to rail stations and other purposes (see NJTPA subregion page).
-Regional Transportation Management Associations
+Regional Transportation Management Associations provide other services.

 Amtrak provides inter-city rail service in the Northeast Corridor linking New York, Newark, Trenton and points in between.
 The Port Authority of NY & NJ operates the PATH rail network, linking Newark, Harrison, Jersey City and Hoboken with Manhattan.